 Ariane Aramburo joined KTUU in June 2014 as the Executive Producer and co-anchor of "The Morning Edition."
-You can catch her weekday mornings from 5:00 to 7:00 a.m., with Kari Bustamante and Meteorologist Howie Gordon.
+You can catch her weekday mornings from 5:00 to 7:00 a.m. with Meteorologist Howie Gordon.

 Ariane grew up in Eagle River and is a graduate of Chugiak High School.
 She holds a Bachelor of Arts degree in Mass Communications with a concentration in Broadcast Journalism.

 In the fall of 2015, she became a new mom.
 This joyful occasion was soon followed by darkness as Ariane struggled with symptoms of Postpartum Depression.
 She quickly learned that the support network for PPD in Alaska is very limited.
 As she struggled to understand what she was feeling, she also struggled to find help from healthcare providers.
 Ariane also learned that Alaska's rate of PPD far exceeds the national average.
 Ariane's very personal struggles and her subsequent research ignited a passion to help others.
 Upon returning to work after maternity leave, she launched an extensive effort to shine a light on Postpartum Depression, the risks, the healthcare options and the people this condition has affected, sometimes with tragic consequences.
 The result was a months-long personal and journalistic endeavor that culminated in a powerful four-part series and a one-hour special.
 Ariane's reporting touched off an overwhelming response from local moms, and even caught the attention of Alaska Senator Lisa Murkowski who cited her reporting on the Senate floor in Washington D.C. in support of Federal PPD legislation, which passed in 2016.